g-ford/xml_models2/docs/mapping.rst

 - :class:`OneToOneField` -- returns a ``xml_model.Model`` subclass
 - :class:`CollectionField` -- returns a collection of either one of the above types, or an ``xml_model.Model`` subclass

 Most of these fields are fairly self explanatory.
-The ``CollectionField`` field is where it gets interesting.
-This is what allows you to map collections of nested entities, such as:-
+The ``CollectionField`` and ``OneToOneField`` is where it gets interesting.
+This is what allows you to map instances or collections of nested entities, such as:-

 .. code-block:: xml